 With so many temples it’s understandable for some visitors to become “templed out.”
 But if you take the time to notice the nuances of each, you will be rewarded with a culturally immersive understanding of the strong influence buddhism has on the people of Chiang Mai.

 Some are very old, centuries old in fact.
 Some are plain and simple.
 While others gleam with exuberance.
 There are the main main tourist attractions that charge a foreigners fee to enter.
 While others are an escape from the crowds.
 It is easy to find one to visit, learn something new, reflect, and enjoy a great sense of mindfulness.

 Visiting the Temples in Chiang Mai

 I have been to Chiang Mai a dozen of times to visit my mom and family.
 This is a list of some of my favorites.
 Wat Chedi Luang and Wat Prat Singh charge a 50 baht entrance fee.
-Often if you join a group tour for example to Wat Doi Suthep, the fee is often included.
+You will not pay a fee if you’re part of a touring group.

 Wat Doi Suthep

 One of the most sacred temples for the people in Chiang Mai.
 It is named after the mountain that the temple sits, Doi Suthep.
 Doi meaning mountain in the Thai language.
 During the annual Buddhist holiday, Visakha Bucha Day, thousands of Thais make the trek by foot to the temple.

 Go super early in the morning when no one is around and you will have the temple to yourself.
 I went around 5:30 am and there was no one at the ticket booth and I had the entire temple to myself for an hour.
 Some people started to show up a few minutes before the sunrise.
 If you love sunrises, this is one not to miss.
 You may even have the chance to take part in the alms giving.
 The hordes of people will start flowing in once the sun rises and the atmosphere of a peaceful temple changes dramatically.